kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 Each environment variable includes:

-- `networkURL` the Kin blockchain node URL
+- `networkURL` - the Kin blockchain node URL
-- `networkPassphrase` a network ID used to distinguish different blockchain networks; this is hashed into every transaction ID
+- `networkPassphrase` - a network ID used to distinguish between different blockchain networks; this is hashed into every transaction ID

-`1acd` in the example is an `appId`, a 4-character string which will be added automatically to each transaction to identify your application. `appId` must contain only digits and upper and/or lower case letters.
+`1acd` in the example is an `appId`, a 4-character string that will be added automatically to each transaction to identify your application. `appId` must contain only digits and upper and/or lower case letters.
 String length must be exactly 4. `appID` is automatically added to transaction memos.

-### Managing accounts
+### Managing Accounts

-#### Creating and retrieving a Kin account
+#### Creating and Retrieving a Kin Account

-The first time you use `KinClient` you need to create a new Kin wallet and an associated Kin account.
+The first time you use `KinClient`, you need to create a new Kin wallet and an associated Kin account.
 The Kin wallet is stored on the user's client device and holds a public/private keypair.
 The private key remains securely stored in the local wallet while the public key will become the address of the Kin account added to the Kin blockchain.

 Code snippet [Create Kin account](#snippet-create-kin-account) creates a new Kin account if one is not present, while [Retrieve Kin account](#snippet-retrieve-kin-account) retrieves an existing account.